-1. This report provides the Task Group with all the information gathered to date in support of the scrutiny review into the Impact of the Arts and Culture Sectors on the Economy of York.
+1. This report provides the Economic Development & Transport Policy & Scrutiny Committee (EDAT) with all the information gathered to date by the Task Group set up to examine the Impact of the Arts and Culture Sectors on the Economy of York.